 The modern employee will also be looking for modern ways to work.
 This means they will want a workplace that promotes innovation.
 It’s likely that it will be easier to implement innovation with modern technology around the place.
 Think of how your workplace currently operates, and ask your employees what technology you would benefit from implementing.

 Once you have the technology in place, you can mention it either in your job description or in the interview.
 Having this technology can be described as both a job essential and a perk.
 Modern employees may feel held back by a workplace that doesn’t give them the chance to use technology, as it directly affects their performance and therefore motivation.

-Keep your workplace up to date with modern technology and ensure that your employees feel comfortable to pitch their ideas.
+Keep your workplace up to date with modern technology, like coworking space software, and ensure that your employees feel comfortable pitching their ideas.
 Creating a culture of open communication and feedback can help to enhance your business.
 Be open to change and listen to what people within your business have to say.

 Modern employees can no longer be expected to work within traditional office conditions.
 The times are changing, and as a side effect of problems across the globe, more and more employees are working from home.

 That doesn’t mean employees must be expected to work at home, it means you should be open to allowing them to work from home.
 This is especially true if they can work to the same expected standard.
 To deal with this, consider offering the modern employee the chance to work flexibly.
 Flexible working comes in different forms, so you should prepare your business for the way you want to work it.